-ASTD 485 Issues in East Asian Studies (3)
+ASTD 485 East Asian Studies Capstone

-(Intended as a final, capstone course to be taken in a student's last 15 credits.)
-Prerequisites: ASTD 284 (or ASTD 150) and ASTD 285 (or ASTD 160).
+Prerequisite: Completion of at least 24 credits in the major, including ASTD 284 and ASTD 285.
 A project-based interdisciplinary study of East Asia that integrates knowledge gained through previous coursework and experience and builds on that conceptual foundation through integrative analysis, practical application, and critical thinking.
 Discussion covers emerging issues and current scholarship in East Asian studies.